webinar on-demand viewing time

 From lead generation to product demos, webinars can serve a lot of functions.
 Before you start creating, decide what you want your webinar to be.
 Ask yourself where your audience is in the buying cycle.
 If they’re top of funnel, your webinar should focus on thought leadership and lead generation.
 For a mid-funnel audience, think positioning and influencing.
 The bottom of funnel is all about demonstrating and closing.

-Now that you’ve set your goals, it’s time to focus on audience personas, so you can really tailor your content to resonate with the right people.
-Think about who you’re trying to reach with your webinar.
+Now that you’ve set your goals, it’s time to focus on audience personas and tailor your content to resonate with the right people.
+Think about who you’re trying to reach.
 Is your target audience a prospect, a customer or a partner?
 Are they executives or practitioners?
 Do you want to target specific industries?
 Write it all down, along with any other key demographics.
 Once you know who you’re creating your webinar for, you’ll have a better picture of what your content should be.

-Now the fun part begins because it’s time to brainstorm webinar topics and content ideas.
+Now the fun part begins: brainstorming topics and content ideas!
+Then, review existing content and see what already performs well.
 Start by focusing on your audience’s pain points and business challenges.
 Then, review the performance of your existing content to see what’s already performing well.
 Look at industry trends, hot topics, the latest innovations and new regulations.
 Get insights directly from your audiences by conducting pre- and post-webinar surveys, live chats, webinar Q&A and social listening.

 Brainstorming works better with multiple brains.
 The size of your team will vary depending on the scale of your webinar, but at the very least, you’ll want to assign three key roles: a producer to make sure the technical components run smoothly, a promoter to spread the word through all relevant channels and a presenter to build the presentation deck and deliver the webinar.

 What difference does a week make?
 A lot.
-Our benchmark data shows you can increase your registration by 42% by promoting it more than seven days in advance of your event.
+Our benchmark data shows you can increase registration by 40% when you promote it more than seven days in advance of your event.
 To avoid overwhelming a prospect’s inbox, we recommend emailing the first invitation 14 days ahead of the webinar, a second invitation seven days in advance and a third invitation either the day before or the day of the event.

 While other marketing tools help widen your reach, up to 80% of webinar registration is generated by email promotions.
 Send your first invite two weeks in advance, the second invite one week ahead and the third the day before or the day of your live webinar.
 Experiment and test by mixing up your email formats: HTML will deliver a consistent brand experience, but a plain text email can feel more personal.

-Your webinar is going to generate a wealth of data.
+Your webinar is going to generate a lot of data.
 Make sure you’re set up to quickly and easily spread those data-rich insights across your company by integrating your webinars with your marketing automation, CRM platform, social media channels and more.
-Direct access to your data will help you understand what your audience wants, so you can optimize future webinars.
+Direct access to your data will help you understand what your audience wants so you can optimize future webinars.

-We all know first impressions count—so don’t put your audience off with cluttered presentation slides filled to the brim with dull stock imagery and cheesy clip art.
+First impressions count—so don’t put your audience off with cluttered presentation slides filled to the brim with dull stock imagery and cheesy clip art.
 Keep your slides clean, with no more than three bullet points per slide.
-If you are going to use imagery, choose eye-catching photography that adds value to your talking points, and beware of low-res images that look grainy or pixelated.
+If you are going to use imagery, choose eye-catching photography that adds value to your talking points and beware of low-res images that look grainy or pixelated.

 Nothing ruins a great webinar faster than lousy video or audio.
 Equip your team with the technology they need to create a captivating webinar.
 For audio-only webinars, invest in a good-quality headset and do your best to dial in from a landline or use the microphone on your computer.
 Even better, use your webcam to present by video during your webinars.
 A video presentation puts an energetic subject matter expert in front of your audience, humanizing your brand and making an emotional connection with your audience.
 Make sure you’re using a good quality camera with a built-in mic, and test it before you deliver a live event.